AkshayRaul/DevOps-Pipeline/README.md

     Ashwin Risbood -
     Shwetha Kalyanaraman - Setting up proxy server for feature flags in iTrust and wrote ansible scripts to configure redis.
     Akshay Raul- Setup Jenkins prod pipeline, wrote ansible scripts to configure kubernetes and servers(tomcat & nginx).
 Setup tomcat and nginx.
 Setup and configured Datadog agent for monitory & log processing
-    Cameron Nelson - Setup git hooks for iTrust and Checkbox.io and worked on configuring file transfers from iTrust jenkins server to iTrust deployment server (i.e. war file and SQL sample users).
-Also assisted in setting up nginx server for checkbox.io and lead the finalization of final screencast.
+    Cameron Nelson - Assisted in setup of git hooks for iTrust and Checkbox.io in setting up nginx server for checkbox.io.
+Worked on configuring file transfers from iTrust jenkins server to iTrust deployment server (i.e. war file and SQL sample users).
+Lead the finalization of final screencast.

 #### Instructions to Setup:
 ```